Gauthier-Gad/team/Tutorials/NewComers_Env_Setup.md

 # Screen and ctrl-a + ctrl-d to detach it and let it run in background forever
 screen -S JUPITER
+conda activate r4-base
+# or modify stuffs in ~/.screenrc but need to check on internet what to modify
 # Port 22 and http port must be open
 jupyter-lab --ip 0.0.0.0 --port 3980 --no-browser